cibernox/angular-football-experiment/README.md

 * Each player has firstName, lastName and a number.
 * There if a form to add more players, with a field for the fullName and another field for the number
+* The application also has a log with the laters moves of the match and a field with a 4-4-2 alineation.
+Not used at all right now.

 Features already implemented: